Attributes-PHP/wp-fastendpoints/docs/docs/quick-start/tests/integration.md

 Here, we take advantage of the existent [testing factories](https://make.wordpress.org/core/handbook/testing/automated-testing/writing-phpunit-tests/#fixtures-and-factories) to create a single user with the necessary capability to publish posts.
-Then, we make mimic a REST request from that given user, and lastly, we check if that blog post was created.
+Then, we mimic a REST request from that given user, and lastly, we check if that blog post was created.